nthorne/xmppmote/README.md

 -----------

 This software is in early beta, so don't expect much regarding documentation and user friendliness;
-also, important features such as a sane configuration system, daemonization and logging is not yet in place either.
+also, important features such as a sane configuration system and daemonization is not yet in place either.